 Is almond milk good for you?

 Almond milk rich in various nutrients is very good for health.
-It contains energy, protein, and minerals such as calcium, potassium and sodium.
-Further it is a good source of vitamin D and vitamin E that help in improving cognitive health along with health of skin and hair.
+It contains energy, protein, and minerals such as calcium, potassium, and sodium.
+Further, it is a good source of vitamin D and vitamin E that help in improving cognitive health along with skincare and hair care.

 What is almond milk?

 Almond milk is non-dairy milk that is made from almonds.
-It does not contain any lactose in it and hence suitable for drinking by those who have lactose-intolerance.
-It can be easily prepared at home from almonds and is also available in grocery stores in various flavors such as sweetened, plain, vanilla etc.
+It does not contain any lactose and hence is suitable for drinking by those who have lactose intolerance.
+It can be easily prepared at home and is also available in grocery stores in various flavors such as sweetened, plain, vanilla, etc.

 Is almond milk healthy?

-Almond milk is healthy plant milk that helps to strengthen heart and bone health.
-It is rich in vitamin A and helps to improve vision.
-It further aids in improving health of kidneys and skin.
-Apart from this those of you who are lactose intolerant can substitute normal milk with this one and enjoy all benefits.
+Almond milk is healthy plant milk that can help enhance heart and bone health.
+It is rich in vitamin A and helps improve vision.
+It further aids in improving the health of kidneys and skin.
+Apart from this, those of you who are lactose intolerant can substitute normal milk with this one and enjoy all the benefits.

 Is almond milk dairy?

-No, almond milk is a non-dairy milk.
-It is plant milk that is prepared from almonds.
-Unlike dairy milk it does not contain any lactose in it.
+No, almond milk is non-dairy milk.
+It is plant-based milk that is prepared from almonds.
+Unlike dairy milk, it does not contain any lactose.
 And can be used by vegans and people with lactose intolerance

 Is almond milk bad for you?

-Almond milk has many benefits but in case if you are allergic to tree nuts then you must avoid intake of almond milk.
-Symptoms of allergy may include difficulty in breathing, unconsciousness and red spots on skin, which can also be itchy.
+Almond milk has many benefits but in case you are allergic to tree nuts then you must avoid intake of almond milk.
+Symptoms of allergy may include difficulty in breathing, unconsciousness, and red spots on the skin, which can also be itchy.

 One cup of unsweetened almond milk contains 39 calories.
 You can also check it on the product display if you buy it from any grocery store.
 The calorie count may vary depending on the type of almond milk.
-For example sweetened almond milk will have higher calorie count than unsweetened.
+For example, sweetened almond milk will have a higher calorie count than the unsweetened variety.

 Where does almond milk come from?

 1 cup of unsweetened almond milk provides 1.5 grams of carbohydrates.
-Carbohydrates are nutrients that help in providing energy to all parts of the body.
-And they also aid in smooth functioning of various processes such as digestion
+Carbohydrates are nutrients that can help in providing energy to all parts of the body.
+Moreover, they may also aid in the smooth functioning of various processes such as digestion.

 One cup of unsweetened almond milk contains 516 mg of calcium.
-Calcium helps in promoting good health of bones including teeth.
-And drinking almond milk will aid in strengthening the bones.
+Calcium helps in promoting the good health of bones and teeth.
+Drinking almond milk may aid in strengthening the bones.
 One more reason to add it to your diet!

 Almond milk contains protein along with other nutrients and minerals.
 1 cup of unsweetened almond milk has 1.55 grams of protein.
-Our body needs protein to build bones, muscles and tissues.
-And it also helps in production of various hormones and enzymes.
+Our body needs protein to build bones, muscles, and tissues.
+And it also helps in the production of various hormones and enzymes.

 Is almond milk fattening?

-Almond milk is very low on fat so its intake surely doesn’t add any excess fat to your body.
+Almond milk is very low in fat so its intake surely doesn’t add any excess fat to your body.
 1 cup of unsweetened milk contains just 2.88 grams of fat and 39 calories, which are both very low.
-So add almond milk to your diet without the fear of adding extra pound of weight.
+So add almond milk to your diet without the fear of adding an extra pound to your body.